martinfrances107/rust_d3_geo/README.md

 This is a port of the [d3-geo](https://github.com/d3/d3-geo) library into a RUST library crate/package.
 It is in a very early development phase.

+We are currently in phase two (Performance testing.)

-* Phase One is about code correctness.
+* Phase One was code correctness.[Complete November 2021.]
-* Phase Two is about performance
+* Phase Two is about performance.
 * Phase Three sweeping up infrequently used code and making the library complete.

-Currently we have 73% code coverage ( as reported by cargo tarpaulin )
+Currently we have 80.3% code coverage ( as reported by cargo tarpaulin )

-Early indications show that the performace is only three times better than the original javascript [ I think a eight times speedup is a good long term target].

-## Phase One
+## Phase One ( Code Corectness ) completed.

-Early draft port -  sub module by submodule.
-Sub module porting means the test have also been ported.
-No API stability guarentees.
+The bulk of the code has been ported over and has been verified by porting over the test code.

 ## Phase Two